Laiyang9319/Coding-in-R-for-Policy-Analytics/index.md

 ## F. Course Communications and Instructor Feedback:

 **Course content** is hosted on this website.
-Lecture files, assignments and other course communications will be transmitted via this site and/or through the class email list. **All assignment submissions** will be made through the [**iCollege course Shell**](https://gastate.view.usg.edu/d2l/home/2822294).
+Lecture files, assignments and other course communications will be transmitted via this site and/or through the class email list. **All assignment submissions** will be made through [**iCollege**](https://gastate.view.usg.edu/d2l/home/2822294).

-Please post lab questions on the [**Get Help**](https://laiyang9319.github.io/Coding-in-R-for-Policy-Analytics/help/) page on this site, schedule individual office hours, and email the instructor directly.
+Please post lab questions on the [**Get Help**](https://laiyang9319.github.io/Coding-in-R-for-Policy-Analytics/help/) page on this site, schedule individual office hours, or email the instructor directly.

 Students should be aware that the course instructor will attempt to respond to any course-related email as quickly as possible.
 Students are asked to allow between 24 and 48 hours for replies to direct instructor emails, generally, as a reasonable time to reply to questions or other issues posed in an email.
 Additionally, the general timeline for instructor grading or other feedback on assignments, either writer work or online discussion work, is between 5 and 10 work days.

-## G. Student Conduct: Expectation of Professional Behavior
+## F.  Student Conduct

-Respectful conversations and tolerance of others' opinions will be strictly enforced.
+Respectful conversations and tolerance of others&#39; opinions will be strictly enforced.
 Any inappropriate language, threatening, harassing, or otherwise inappropriate behavior during discussion could result in the student(s) being administratively dropped from the course with no refund.
 Students are required to adhere to the behavior standards listed in the GSU Sudent Code of Conduct.

-# H. Academic Integrity and Honesty
+## G.  Academic Integrity and Honesty

 GSU expects the highest standards of academic integrity.
 Violations of academic integrity include but are not limited to cheating, plagiarism, fabrication, etc. or facilitating any of these activities.
 This course relies heavily on writing and original critical thought.
-Any student who is suspected of not producing his or her own original work will be reported to the College of Public Programs for investigation.

-**Plagiarism will not be tolerated**. **Any student who plagiarizes or fabricates her or his work will receive no credit the assignment.
-Additional disciplinary action following investigation may occur at the discretion of the instructor, up to and including course failure.**

-For more information, refer to the GSU Student Code of Conduct.
+Any student who is suspected of not producing his or her own original work will be reported to the Dean of Students for investigation. **Plagiarism will not be tolerated**. **Any student who plagiarizes or otherwise fabricates his or her work will receive no credit for that assignment.
+It will be recorded as zero points—and the student will risk a failing grade for the course.** For more information, refer to the GSU Student Code of Conduct.

-# I. Student Learning Environment: Accommodations
+## H.  Student Accommodations

 **Disability Accommodations:** If you have any condition, such as a physical or mental disability, which will make it difficult for you to carry out the work as outlined above or which will require extra time on assignments, please notify us in the first two weeks of the course so that we may make appropriate arrangements.
 Students who wish to request accommodation for a disability may do so by registering with the GSU Access & Accommodations Center (AACE).
 Students may only be accommodated upon issuance of a signed Accommodation Plan by AAACE.
 Students are responsible for providing a copy of that plan to instructors of all classes in which an accommodation is sought.

 **Religious accommodations:** Students will not be penalized for missing an assignment due solely to a religious holiday/observance, but as this class operates with a fairly flexible schedule, all efforts should be made to complete work within the required timeframe.
 If this is not possible, students must notify the instructor as far in advance as possible in order to make an alternative arrangement.